 LONDON, March 5 (Reuters) - European shares fell again on Thursday, taking their cue from U.S. equity futures, which implied a lower open for Wall Street as cases of the coronavirus surged in the U.S.

-European markets snapped a three-day winning streak.
-Frankfurt and Paris fell 0.3% and Milan , which is at the heart of Europe’s coronavirus outbreak, and London slipped 0.5% as evidence mounted of the damage the coronavirus outbreak was inflicting.
+European markets snapped a three-day winning streak with bourses in London, Frankfurt, Paris and Milan dropping as much as 1.4% amid mounting evidence of the damage the coronavirus outbreak was inflicting.

-Europe’s losses came after MSCI’s broadest index of Asia-Pacific shares outside Japan added 0.7% for a fourth day of gains.
-The Dow and S&P 500 surged more than 5% and the Nasdaq nearly matched their gains .
+Europe’s losses came after MSCI’s broadest index of Asia-Pacific shares outside Japan added 0.7% in a fourth day of gains.
+The gains came after the Dow and S&P 500 surged more than 5% on Wednesday while the Nasdaq nearly matched their gains.

 The coronavirus epidemic showed no signs of slowing, with deaths mounting globally.